Harlem riot of 1943

-A race riot took place in Harlem, New York City, on August 1 and 2 of 1943, after a white police officer, James Collins, shot and wounded Robert Bandy, an African American soldier; and rumors circulated that the soldier had been killed.
-The riot was chiefly directed by Black residents against white-owned property in Harlem.
-It was one of five riots in the nation that year related to Black and white tensions during World War II.
+A riot took place in Harlem, New York City, on August 1 and 2 of 1943, after a white police officer, James Collins, shot and wounded Robert Bandy, an African American soldier; and rumors circulated that the soldier had died.
+The riot was chiefly directed by black residents against white-owned property in Harlem.
+It was one of five riots in the nation that year related to black and white tensions during World War II.
 The others took place in Detroit; Beaumont, Texas; Mobile, Alabama; and Los Angeles.
+Five people died and another 400 were injured.